saibannur123/LemonadeTappers/README.md

 ## Controls

-Up and down arrows to move between tables<br>
+-Up and down arrows to move between tables<br>
-Space to send a lemonade drink to a customer
+-Space to send a lemonade drink to a customer

 <img width="1279" alt="Game" src="https://user-images.githubusercontent.com/58525723/210891956-86db5ecb-8a8b-4837-be60-6a80b7e5c2c3.png">